-centers, like the cerebellum, as "nonthreatening" which results in attenuation of the ticklish sensation (8).
+The sensation experienced through tickling is another example of an important sensory nutrient delivered through the skin.
+It is well known that you cannot tickle yourself.
+The reason is that when tickling activities are self-produced, they are predictable.
+This predictability is read by specialized brain centers, like the cerebellum, as "non-threatening" which results in attenuation of the ticklish sensation.
 However, when such activity is generated by somebody else, this is read by the brain as unfamiliar or "threatening" and the ticklish effect, which in essence is a body defensive reaction, is experienced.
 In early stages of evolution the unfamiliar meant threatening, such as the touch of a predatory animal.
 An outside threat produced various forms of defensive reactions, and the ticklish response is thought to be a remnant of a basic defensive reaction of revulsion from a perceived threat.

-Delivery of Immunological Nutrient (Stimuli) Through the Skin system, in principle, is to distinguish self from nonself.
+Delivery of immunological nutrient (stimuli) through the skin principle, is to distinguish self from non-self.
 Skin is the outermost outpost in this surveillance role of the immune system.
 Skin is constantly in touch with multitudes of information or nutrients, e.g. chemicals in the air, water and skin treatments.
 Each substance is being screened by the skin for its property as a nutrient or anti-nutrient, for representing self or non-self.
 This screening process is a basic immunological reaction in protecting the identity and integrity of the organism.

 As previously mentioned, skin establishes the identity and integrity of the organism and that is why it is closely linked with the immune system.
-The role of the immune play an important role in the immune system, especially in the initial phase of the self and nonself recognition process (9,10).
-Langerhans cells specialize in examining the potential nutrient and then translating that obtained information to the next line of the immune cells or lymphocytes, especially the so called memory cells (a subtype of T lymphocytes).
+The role of the immune system, in

+Langerhans cells, which are located in the stratum spinosum of the epidermis, play an important role in the immune system, especially in the initial phase of the self and non-self recognition process.
+Langerhans œlls specialize in examining the potential nutrient and then translating that obtained information to the next line of the immune cells or lymphocytes, especially the so called memory cells (a subtype of T lymphocytes).